 Like VLOOKUP, the INDEX and MATCH functions pull in data from another dataset into one central location.
 Here are the main differences:

 - VLOOKUP is a much simpler formula.
-If you're working with large data sets that would require thousands of lookups, then using the INDEX MATCH function will significantly decrease load time in Excel.
+If you're working with large data sets that would require thousands of lookups, using the INDEX and MATCH function will significantly decrease load time in Excel.

 So what's the formula, then?
-The INDEX MATCH formula is actually the MATCH formula nested inside the INDEX formula.
+The formula is actually the MATCH formula nested inside the INDEX formula.
 You'll see I differentiated the MATCH formula using a different color here.